kishanJCygnet/Cygnettaxtech_V2/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.6.6 =
+= 5.6.7 =

-* New: Optimize emails sending time based on subscriber's previous average email open time [MAX]
+* New: Option to check email sending logs
-* Fix: Extra label in the subscription form
+* Fix: Extra field in the subscription form when Otter – Gutenberg Blocks plugin is active
-* Fix: Category reset issue in the post notification campaign
-* Fix: JavaScript error while setting template preview image
+* Improvements: Small UI improvements

 == Changelog ==

+**5.6.7 (24.05.2023)**

+* New: Option to check email sending logs
+* Fix: Extra field in the subscription form when Otter – Gutenberg Blocks plugin is active
+* Improvements: Small UI improvements

 **5.6.6 (17.05.2023)**